Ready Room Operational Manual

 Creating an Inspection

-An Account Administrator creates a new inspection from the main account page by clicking the New Inspection button.
+An Account Administrator creates a new inspection from the main Program page by clicking the New Inspection button associated with the desired inspection.
 Enter an inspection name, inspectee name, planned start date, and indicator as to whether the inspection is an actual inspection, mock inspection, or training inspection, and then click Submit.

-Edit inspection metadata by clicking on the Edit icon in the main account page and changing/resubmitting the data.
+Edit inspection metadata by clicking on the Edit icon in the main account page and changing and resubmitting the data.
+Inspections can be moved from one program to another via this screen by selecting a new program.

 Closing an Inspection